 - has read all of the rules and agrees to be bound by them,

 - is responsible for submission of the abstract in accordance with the rules, and

 - waives any and all claims against ASH and any reviewer arising out of or relating to the abstract submission and review process, including but not limited to peer review and the grading of abstracts.

 - The abstract must address scientific questions, detail clinical observations, or contain primary scientific data.

 - Abstracts submitted to ASH are embargoed from the time of submission.
-This means that the data in the abstract cannot be submitted to other meetings and/or publishers once submitted for the ASH annual meeting.
-Read the Embargo Policy section of the Call Abstracts for more information.
+This means that the data in the abstract cannot be submitted to other meetings and/or published once submitted for the ASH annual meeting.
+Read the Embargo Policy section of the Call for Late-Breaking Abstracts for more information.

 - All research and studies reported in submitted abstracts that involve human and animal subjects must comply with the guiding principles for experimental procedures found in the Declaration of Helsinki of the World Medical Association.

 - Data from the long-term follow-up of previously presented clinical trials may be submitted only if significant new information can be shown.
 In this case, please request Special Consideration.

 - Interim analysis of a prospective randomized clinical trial will be considered only if it is performed as planned in the original protocol and is statistically valid.
 If your abstract involves interim analysis, explain the details of your study in the text box provided under the submission information section online.